Valdarix/100-days-of-code/log.md

 ### Day 1: May 1, Tuesday

-**Today's Progress**: Coded throught the entire HTML section on Free Code Camp.
+**Today's Progress**: Coded through the entire HTML section on Free Code Camp.

 **Thoughts** HTML is an old friend but I've used CMS for so long that I really needed to get back to basics.